neondatabase/website/content/docs/ai/ai-langchain.md

 ---
-title: Use Langchain with Neon
+title: Use LangChain with Neon
-subtitle: Chat with your Neon database with Langchain
+subtitle: Chat with your Neon database using LangChain
 enableTableOfContents: true
 ---

+LangChain is an open-source framework for developing applications powered by Large Language Models (LLMs).
+It enables developers to build sophisticated AI-powered applications that use LLMs to reason about how to provide answers and take actions based on the provided context.
+Context includes such things as prompt instructions, example inputs and responses, and the content or data that responses should be based on.

-LangChain is an open-source toolkit that enables developers to create applications that operate on Large Language Models (LLMs).
-It introduces a system to connect LLMs with external data sources such as personal files or online content.
-With LangChain, developers can sequence multiple commands to develop sophisticated applications.
-Essentially, it acts as a platform that facilitates running a series of prompts to achieve a desired result.
+Essentially, with LangChain, you can connect LLMs with external data sources and sequence multiple commands (a series of prompts) to achieve a desired result.

-This guide shows how to connect to a Neon database, install the `pgvector` extension to enabled Neon as a vector store, use chat with your database using Langchain.
+This guide shows how to create an application that enables you to chat with your Neon database.
+You will be able to ask your database questions in natural language.
+The application turna question into an SQL query, run the query, and returns a natural language response based on the query result.

 ## Prerequisites